Areas Supported by the Catholic Appeal

 Guild for the Blind

-The Office of Pastoral Ministry to the Sick ministers to the sick and dying in ALL of the hospitals in the Diocese through its network of full and part-time chaplains, all of whom provide much-needed support for these hospitals in the form of visits, distribution of Communion, and administration of the Sacrament of the Sick to thousands of individuals.
+The Office of Pastoral Ministry to the Sick ministers to the sick and dying in all of the hospitals in the Diocese through its network of full and part-time chaplains, all of whom provide much-needed support for these hospitals in the form of visits, distribution of Communion, and facilitate the administration of the Sacrament of the Sick to thousands of individuals.

 Catholic Schools Support